 Broad timetable (subject to change depending on our learning emphasis that day or week)

-Snack – During the independent learning period the children will be offered a snack, which is always healthy and nutritious and there is always a choice, so that all tastes can be accommodated.
+Snack – during the independent learning period the children will be offered a snack, which is always healthy and nutritious and there is always a choice, so that all tastes can be accommodated.
 The children have snack together and are encouraged to chat with staff and their peers.
 A drink of milk or water is provided.
 The children help to serve their drinks and to choose their snack, which promotes self-help skills.
-If your child has a special dietary requirement or food allergy, please make sure you give full details on our snack time form when enrolling your child and provide an alternative if our snack does not meet your child’s needs A list of our snacks with associated allergens can be found here.
+If your child has a special dietary requirement or food allergy, please make sure you give full details on our snack time form when enrolling your child and provide an alternative if our snack does not meet your child’s needs.
+Please see our timetable of snacks and a list with associated allergens.
 We are delighted that we continue to receive the top grade (5) for food hygiene from the Food Standards Agency.

-Adult-led activity – The children have the opportunity for a small group activity, based upon the book of the week and their needs.
+Adult-led activity – the children have the opportunity for a small group activity, based upon the book of the week and their needs.
 These activities will incorporate concepts such as letter, number or shape recognition games, music and counting rhymes, physical activities with PE equipment and creative work.
+The activities are planned using assessment gained during observation and achievement during led activities so that we can build on prior learning.

-Phonics – The children will split into ability groups and cover letters and sounds activities mainly focusing on phase 1 phonics with the introduction of phase 2 phonics for rising 5 children after the October half term.
-Many of our rising 5 children will be able to read by the time they start school.
+Phonics – the children will split into ability groups and cover letters and sounds activities mainly focusing on phase 1 phonics with the introduction of phase 2 phonics for those children who can confidently complete all of phase 1.
+Some of our rising 5 children will be able to read by the time they start school.

 Transition to school